 Location.
 33° 15.326′ N, 90° 35.084′ W. Marker is in Isola, Mississippi, in Humphreys County.
 Marker is at the intersection of U.S. Touch for map.
 Marker is in this post office area: Isola MS 38754, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Jaketown Site (approx. 5.9 miles away); Pinetop Perkins (approx. 6.2 miles away); Little Milton Campbell (approx. 6.8 miles away); Inverness (approx. 6.8 miles away); The Reverend George Lee (approx. 7˝ miles away); Turner's Drug Store (approx. 7.7 miles away); Denise LaSalle (approx. 7.8 miles away); Steamboat Natchez (approx. 8.1 miles away).

 1. Hank Cochran website & bio.
 (Submitted on September 15, 2014, by Mark Hilton of Montgomery, Alabama.)

 2. Mississippi Country Music Trail.
 (Submitted on September 16, 2014.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 15, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 524 times since then and 21 times this year.
+It was originally submitted on September 15, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 559 times since then and 5 times this year.
 Last updated on September 16, 2014, by Mark Hilton of Montgomery, Alabama.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 15, 2014, by Mark Hilton of Montgomery, Alabama. • Bill Pfingsten was the editor who published this page.